alejandrogonzalvo/quvis/quvis/web/README.md

 ## 📄 **License**

-This project is part of QuViS and is licensed under the MIT License.
+This project is part of Quvis and is licensed under the MIT License.

 ---

-**QuViS Web** - Making quantum circuits interactive and accessible.
+**Quvis Web** - Making quantum circuits interactive and accessible.